MarketDataApp/documentation/api/troubleshooting/authentication.md

    ```

 :::tip
-If the issue persists, include the log data and the Ray ID when you submit a helpdesk ticket.
-This will help our support team assist you more effectively.
+If the issue persists, include the log data and the Ray ID (listed in the CF-Ray header) when you submit a helpdesk ticket.
+This will help our support team locate your specific request in our server logs and assist you more effectively.
 :::

 ## Opening a Support Ticket